Compliance

 4. Fulfillment: Provide requested information or take requested action

-5. Documentation: Maintain records of requests and responses
+5. Documentation: Maintain records of all requests and responses

 • Access/Know: Provide copy of personal information